Isaias Afwerki

-Isaias joined the pro-independence Eritrean Liberation Front in 1966 and quickly rose through the ranks to become its leader in 1970, before defecting to form the Eritrean People's Liberation Front (EPLF).
+Isaias joined the pro-independence Eritrean Liberation Front in 1967 and quickly rose through the ranks to become its leader in 1970, before defecting to form the Eritrean People's Liberation Front (EPLF).
 Having consolidated power within this group, he led pro-independence forces to victory on 24 May 1991, ending the 30-year-old war for independence from Ethiopia, before being elected president of the newly founded country of Eritrea two years later.

-Western scholars and historians have long considered Isaias to be a dictator, with Eritrea's constitution remaining unenforced, electoral institutions effectively being nonexistent, and a policy of mass conscription.
-The United Nations and Amnesty International have cited him for human rights violations.
-In 2024, Reporters Without Borders ranked Eritrea, under the government of Isaias, last out of 180 countries in its Press Freedom Index, lower than North Korea.
+Western scholars and historians have long considered Isaias to be a totalitarian leader, with Eritrea's constitution remaining unenforced, electoral institutions effectively being nonexistent, and a policy of mass conscription.
+The United Nations and human rights organizations such as Amnesty International and Freedom House have cited him for human rights violations.
+Since 2024, Reporters Without Borders has ranked Eritrea, under the government of Isaias, last out of 180 countries in its Press Freedom Index, lower than North Korea and China.

 Early life and education

-Isaias Afwerki was born on 2 February 1946 in the Aba Shi'Aul district of Asmara.
+Isaias Afwerki was born on 2 February 1946 in the Aba Shi'Aul district of Asmara, Eritrea (then under British administration).
 His father, whose native village was Tselot, just outside of Asmara, was a minor functionary in the state tobacco monopoly; his mother was a housewife.

 Isaias spent most of his youth in Asmara.
 He attended Prince Makonnen High School (now called Asmara Secondary School) where he engaged in discussions about nationalist Eritrean politics.
 In 1965, he began his studies at the College of Engineering at Haile Selassie I University (now called Addis Ababa University) in Addis Ababa, Ethiopia, but due to lower scores in his first-year first semester he was supposed to retake the first semester which he didn't.
 However, he maintained his interest in Eritrean politics and informed his friends that he was planning to join the Eritrean rebels in the field.